privacyguides/privacyguides.org/docs/email.md

 #### :material-check:{ .pg-green } Custom Domains and Aliases

 You can create up to 3 additional @skiff.com email aliases in addition to your primary account address on their free plan.
-[Custom domains](https://skiff.com/blog/custom-domain-setup) are available on their Pro or Business plan, and allow you to create unlimited aliases.
+Free accounts can add one [Custom domain](https://skiff.com/blog/custom-domain-setup) with unlimited aliases while their Paid plans include upto 15 Custom domains with [catch-all](https://skiff.com/blog/catch-all-email-alias) addresses.

 #### :material-alert-outline:{ .pg-orange } Private Payment Methods